Greg Knox (Canadian football): McMaster Marauders

 On March 22, 2006, it was announced that Knox had been hired as the defensive coordinator for the McMaster Marauders.
 The Marauders qualified for the playoffs in every season he was with the team, until 2012.
 The Marauders won the program's first Vanier Cup title in 2011 with Knox guiding the defense, leading to him winning his first championship as a coach.

 Toronto Varsity Blues

-Knox then joined the Toronto Varsity Blues football program as their defensive coordinator to take a full-time position there (as opposed to McMaster's part-time DC role) and to be closer to family in Peterborough, Ontario.
-He spent only the 2013 season with the Varsity Blues before resigning.
+In 2013, Knox joined the Toronto Varsity Blues football program as their defensive coordinator.

 McMaster Marauders (II)

 Knox returned to McMaster in 2014 where the team appeared in the 50th Vanier Cup, but lost to the Montreal Carabins.

 Winnipeg Blue Bombers

 It was announced on February 19, 2015, that Knox had joined the Winnipeg Blue Bombers as the team's linebackers coach.
-He was named the defensive backs coach for the 2016 season, but he resigned in May just prior to the start of the Blue Bombers' season.
+He was named the defensive backs coach for the 2016 season, but he resigned in May just prior to the start of the Blue Bombers' season to take the Head Coaching position at McMaster.